daliyaahmed/CW2024/README.md

 ## Implemented and Working Properly

 1. *Added Property Change Listener*: Removed `Observer` class and added `PropertyChangeListener` to carry out all the tasks that `Observer` class used to do.
-2. *Attached Shield to Boss*: Attached the shield image to the boss plane.
+2. *Attached Shield to Boss*: Attached is the shield image to the boss plane.
 3. *Added Main Menu*: Introduced a main menu with interactive buttons:
    - `Play` button: Starts Level One.
    - `Guide To Play`: Displays the guide window.